Absence of Ground States in the Renormalized Massless Translation-Invariant Nelson Model: Introduction

 which is the reason they are called translation-invariant.
 This implies that there is a unitary operator $V$ (sometimes called the Lee-Low-Pines operator, see \cite{LeeLowPines.1953}) such that the operator $V H_\Lambda V^*$ decomposes into a direct integral

 where the so-called fiber operators $H_\Lambda(\xi)$ act on $\FS$.
 For $\Lambda<\infty$ they can explicitly be written as

-In \cite{Cannon.1971} it was also proven, that $H_\Lambda(\xi)-E_\Lambda$ converges to $H_\infty(\xi)$ in the norm resolvent sense as $\Lambda\to\infty$ for all $\xi\in \RR^3$.
+In \cite{Cannon.1971} it was also proven, that $H_\Lambda(\xi)+E_\Lambda$ converges to $H_\infty(\xi)$ in the norm resolvent sense as $\Lambda\to\infty$ for all $\xi\in \RR^3$.

-The treatment of the renormalized operators $H_\infty$ and $H_\infty(\xi)$ is considerably harder than analyzing the operators with finite cutoff $\Lambda<\infty$, starting with the identification of form and operator domains.
-Results on the full operator $H_\infty$ are hereby derived in \cite{GriesemerWuensch.2018}, whereas we treat the renormalized fibers $H_\infty(\xi)$ (cf. \cref{thm:operatordomain}).
-Explicitly, we prove that the form domain of the renormalized fibers $H_\infty(\xi)$ is independent of the total momentum $\xi$.
+Results about the domain of the full operator $H_\infty$ are derived in \cite{GriesemerWuensch.2018}, whereas we analyze the domains of the renormalized fiber operators $H_\infty(\xi)$ (cf. \cref{thm:operatordomain}).
+Explicitly, we prove that the form domain of the renormalized fiber operators $H_\infty(\xi)$ is independent of the total momentum $\xi$.
 We further derive a necessary and sufficient condition for the operator domain to also be independent of $\xi$.
 If this is not the case, we show that the domains of $H_\infty(\xi_1)$ and $H_\infty(\xi_2)$ only have the zero-vector in common if $\xi_1\ne\xi_2$.
-This result especially holds for the physical case independent of coupling constant or photon mass. \cref{LargeFiberProp} in \cref{sec:fiberrenorm} also contains numerous interesting results about improved convergence of $H_\Lambda(\xi)$ as $\Lambda\to\infty$, which hold in very high generality.
-In a recent paper \cite{LampartSchmidt.2019} an explicit expression for the renormalized operators has been derived using interior boundary conditions.
+This especially holds for the physically relevant case \cref{eq:physical}, independent of coupling constant or photon mass. \cref{LargeFiberProp} in \cref{sec:fiberrenorm} also contains numerous interesting results about improved convergence of $H_\Lambda(\xi)$ as $\Lambda\to\infty$, which hold in very high generality.
+Actually, the domain properties can be seen as almost direct consequences of those results.
+In the recent papers \cite{LampartSchmidt.2019,Posilicano.2020,Schmidt.2021}, explicit expressions for the renormalized operators have been derived using interior boundary conditions.
 However, the regularity assumptions therein are considerably stronger than the ones we use.
+Therefore, our approach to the renormalization of the fiber operators uses the results on the full operators from \cite{GriesemerWuensch.2018} and extracts the behaviour of the fiber operators using properties of direct integrals, discussed in \cref{app:directintegrals}.
+In principle, the same results could be obtained solely working on the fiber operators, by adapting the arguments from \cite{GriesemerWuensch.2018} to the fiber operators directly.
+We do not use this approach here, because it would mean a lengthy repetition of methods known from \cite{Nelson.1964,GriesemerWuensch.2018}, but refer to \cite{Hinrichs.2022} for a proof along these lines.